 In addition to the credit risk, which is inherent in the Group's loan portfolio and fixed income securities portfolio, the Group is also exposed to credit risk as a result of its banking relationships with multiple credit institutions which it maintains in order to process customer transactions in a prompt and efficient manner.
 The Group manages its exposure to commercial banks and brokerage companies by monitoring on a regular basis the credit ratings of such institutions, conducting due diligence of their credit profiles and monitoring the individual exposure limits applicable to counterparties set by the Financial Market and Counterparty Risk Committee (FMCRC).
-The Group's exposures to derivative counterparties arise from its activities in managing foreign exchange risk.
-Risk appetite for the open foreign exchange position is low, and the Group executes counterparty risk assessment and accepts only counterparties which are within its risk appetite limits.
+The Group's exposures to derivative counterparties arise from its activities in managing foreign exchange risk and interest rate risk.
+The Group executes counterparty risk assessment and accepts only counterparties which are within its risk appetite limits.